VladRevucki/React-App/README.md

 ![image](src/assets/react.svg) ![image](src/assets/react.svg)  ![image](src/assets/react.svg)  [Link to page](https://react-cards-app-yw1h.onrender.com) ![image](src/assets/react.svg) ![image](src/assets/react.svg) ![image](src/assets/react.svg)

+# It is possible to wait for a response from the server for about 1 minute.
+I recommend making several launches of the site if there is no response (a server error appeared)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.